top of page

 Who lost a few battles but won the war.

-A time of joy, so soon a time to grieve,
+A time of joy, too soon a time to grieve

-The hope for freedom nurtured by his wing,
+The hope for freedom nurtured in his wing

 Recent Posts